NativeScript/NativeScript/api-reports/NativeScript.api.md

 // Warnings were encountered during analysis:
 //
-// nativescript-core/index.d.ts:15:5 - (ae-forgotten-export) The symbol "getMainEntry" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:16:5 - (ae-forgotten-export) The symbol "getRootView" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:17:5 - (ae-forgotten-export) The symbol "setResources" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:18:5 - (ae-forgotten-export) The symbol "setCssFileName" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:19:5 - (ae-forgotten-export) The symbol "getCssFileName" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:20:5 - (ae-forgotten-export) The symbol "loadAppCss" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:21:5 - (ae-forgotten-export) The symbol "addCss" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:22:5 - (ae-forgotten-export) The symbol "on" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:23:5 - (ae-forgotten-export) The symbol "off" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:24:5 - (ae-forgotten-export) The symbol "run" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:25:5 - (ae-forgotten-export) The symbol "orientation" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:26:5 - (ae-forgotten-export) The symbol "getNativeApplication" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:27:5 - (ae-forgotten-export) The symbol "hasLaunched" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:33:5 - (ae-forgotten-export) The symbol "clear" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:34:5 - (ae-forgotten-export) The symbol "flush" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:35:5 - (ae-forgotten-export) The symbol "hasKey" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:36:5 - (ae-forgotten-export) The symbol "remove" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:37:5 - (ae-forgotten-export) The symbol "setString" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:38:5 - (ae-forgotten-export) The symbol "getString" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:39:5 - (ae-forgotten-export) The symbol "getAllKeys" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:40:5 - (ae-forgotten-export) The symbol "getBoolean" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:41:5 - (ae-forgotten-export) The symbol "setBoolean" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:42:5 - (ae-forgotten-export) The symbol "getNumber" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:43:5 - (ae-forgotten-export) The symbol "setNumber" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:48:5 - (ae-forgotten-export) The symbol "connectionType" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:49:5 - (ae-forgotten-export) The symbol "getConnectionType" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:50:5 - (ae-forgotten-export) The symbol "startMonitoring" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:51:5 - (ae-forgotten-export) The symbol "stopMonitoring" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:59:5 - (ae-forgotten-export) The symbol "getFile" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:60:5 - (ae-forgotten-export) The symbol "getImage" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:61:5 - (ae-forgotten-export) The symbol "getJSON" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:62:5 - (ae-forgotten-export) The symbol "getString" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:63:5 - (ae-forgotten-export) The symbol "request" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:69:5 - (ae-forgotten-export) The symbol "fromAsset" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:70:5 - (ae-forgotten-export) The symbol "fromBase64" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:71:5 - (ae-forgotten-export) The symbol "fromData" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:72:5 - (ae-forgotten-export) The symbol "fromFile" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:73:5 - (ae-forgotten-export) The symbol "fromFileOrResource" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:74:5 - (ae-forgotten-export) The symbol "fromFontIconCode" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:75:5 - (ae-forgotten-export) The symbol "fromNativeSource" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:76:5 - (ae-forgotten-export) The symbol "fromResource" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:77:5 - (ae-forgotten-export) The symbol "fromUrl" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:84:5 - (ae-forgotten-export) The symbol "clearInterval" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:85:5 - (ae-forgotten-export) The symbol "clearTimeout" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:86:5 - (ae-forgotten-export) The symbol "setInterval" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:87:5 - (ae-forgotten-export) The symbol "setTimeout" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:91:5 - (ae-forgotten-export) The symbol "DefaultErrorHandler" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:92:5 - (ae-forgotten-export) The symbol "addCategories" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:93:5 - (ae-forgotten-export) The symbol "addEventListener" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:94:5 - (ae-forgotten-export) The symbol "addWriter" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:95:5 - (ae-forgotten-export) The symbol "categories" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:96:5 - (ae-forgotten-export) The symbol "clearWriters" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:97:5 - (ae-forgotten-export) The symbol "disable" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:98:5 - (ae-forgotten-export) The symbol "enable" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:99:5 - (ae-forgotten-export) The symbol "error" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:100:5 - (ae-forgotten-export) The symbol "getErrorHandler" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:101:5 - (ae-forgotten-export) The symbol "isCategorySet" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:102:5 - (ae-forgotten-export) The symbol "isEnabled" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:103:5 - (ae-forgotten-export) The symbol "messageType" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:104:5 - (ae-forgotten-export) The symbol "notifyEvent" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:105:5 - (ae-forgotten-export) The symbol "removeEventListener" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:106:5 - (ae-forgotten-export) The symbol "removeWriter" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:107:5 - (ae-forgotten-export) The symbol "setCategories" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:108:5 - (ae-forgotten-export) The symbol "setErrorHandler" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:109:5 - (ae-forgotten-export) The symbol "write" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:114:5 - (ae-forgotten-export) The symbol "GC" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:115:5 - (ae-forgotten-export) The symbol "isDataURI" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:116:5 - (ae-forgotten-export) The symbol "ad" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:117:5 - (ae-forgotten-export) The symbol "convertString" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:118:5 - (ae-forgotten-export) The symbol "eliminateDuplicates" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:119:5 - (ae-forgotten-export) The symbol "escapeRegexSymbols" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:120:5 - (ae-forgotten-export) The symbol "hasDuplicates" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:121:5 - (ae-forgotten-export) The symbol "ios" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:122:5 - (ae-forgotten-export) The symbol "isFileOrResourcePath" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:123:5 - (ae-forgotten-export) The symbol "mergeSort" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:124:5 - (ae-forgotten-export) The symbol "openUrl" needs to be exported by the entry point index.d.ts
-// nativescript-core/index.d.ts:125:5 - (ae-forgotten-export) The symbol "layout" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:13:5 - (ae-forgotten-export) The symbol "getMainEntry" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:14:5 - (ae-forgotten-export) The symbol "getRootView" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:15:5 - (ae-forgotten-export) The symbol "setResources" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:16:5 - (ae-forgotten-export) The symbol "setCssFileName" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:17:5 - (ae-forgotten-export) The symbol "getCssFileName" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:18:5 - (ae-forgotten-export) The symbol "loadAppCss" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:19:5 - (ae-forgotten-export) The symbol "addCss" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:20:5 - (ae-forgotten-export) The symbol "on" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:21:5 - (ae-forgotten-export) The symbol "off" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:22:5 - (ae-forgotten-export) The symbol "run" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:23:5 - (ae-forgotten-export) The symbol "orientation" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:24:5 - (ae-forgotten-export) The symbol "getNativeApplication" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:25:5 - (ae-forgotten-export) The symbol "hasLaunched" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:31:5 - (ae-forgotten-export) The symbol "clear" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:32:5 - (ae-forgotten-export) The symbol "flush" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:33:5 - (ae-forgotten-export) The symbol "hasKey" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:34:5 - (ae-forgotten-export) The symbol "remove" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:35:5 - (ae-forgotten-export) The symbol "setString" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:36:5 - (ae-forgotten-export) The symbol "getString" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:37:5 - (ae-forgotten-export) The symbol "getAllKeys" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:38:5 - (ae-forgotten-export) The symbol "getBoolean" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:39:5 - (ae-forgotten-export) The symbol "setBoolean" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:40:5 - (ae-forgotten-export) The symbol "getNumber" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:41:5 - (ae-forgotten-export) The symbol "setNumber" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:46:5 - (ae-forgotten-export) The symbol "connectionType" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:47:5 - (ae-forgotten-export) The symbol "getConnectionType" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:48:5 - (ae-forgotten-export) The symbol "startMonitoring" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:49:5 - (ae-forgotten-export) The symbol "stopMonitoring" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:57:5 - (ae-forgotten-export) The symbol "getFile" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:58:5 - (ae-forgotten-export) The symbol "getImage" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:59:5 - (ae-forgotten-export) The symbol "getJSON" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:60:5 - (ae-forgotten-export) The symbol "getString" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:61:5 - (ae-forgotten-export) The symbol "request" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:68:5 - (ae-forgotten-export) The symbol "DefaultErrorHandler" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:69:5 - (ae-forgotten-export) The symbol "addCategories" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:70:5 - (ae-forgotten-export) The symbol "addEventListener" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:71:5 - (ae-forgotten-export) The symbol "addWriter" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:72:5 - (ae-forgotten-export) The symbol "categories" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:73:5 - (ae-forgotten-export) The symbol "clearWriters" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:74:5 - (ae-forgotten-export) The symbol "disable" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:75:5 - (ae-forgotten-export) The symbol "enable" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:76:5 - (ae-forgotten-export) The symbol "error" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:77:5 - (ae-forgotten-export) The symbol "getErrorHandler" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:78:5 - (ae-forgotten-export) The symbol "isCategorySet" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:79:5 - (ae-forgotten-export) The symbol "isEnabled" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:80:5 - (ae-forgotten-export) The symbol "messageType" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:81:5 - (ae-forgotten-export) The symbol "notifyEvent" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:82:5 - (ae-forgotten-export) The symbol "removeEventListener" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:83:5 - (ae-forgotten-export) The symbol "removeWriter" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:84:5 - (ae-forgotten-export) The symbol "setCategories" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:85:5 - (ae-forgotten-export) The symbol "setErrorHandler" needs to be exported by the entry point index.d.ts
+// nativescript-core/index.d.ts:86:5 - (ae-forgotten-export) The symbol "write" needs to be exported by the entry point index.d.ts
 // nativescript-core/ui/core/view-base/view-base.d.ts:166:26 - (ae-forgotten-export) The symbol "Property" needs to be exported by the entry point index.d.ts
 // nativescript-core/ui/core/view-base/view-base.d.ts:166:26 - (ae-forgotten-export) The symbol "CssProperty" needs to be exported by the entry point index.d.ts
 // nativescript-core/ui/core/view-base/view-base.d.ts:166:26 - (ae-forgotten-export) The symbol "CssAnimationProperty" needs to be exported by the entry point index.d.ts